Eminem: Achievements and honors

-With global sales of over 220 million records, Eminem is one of the best-selling music artists of all time.
-He has had thirteen number-one albums on the Billboard 200: nine solo, two with D12 and one with Bad Meets Evil.
-He was the best-selling music artist from 2000 to 2009 in the US according to Nielsen SoundScan.
-He was also the best-selling male music artist in the United States of the 2010s.
-He has sold 47.4 million albums in the country and 107.5 million singles in the US.
-The Marshall Mathers LP, The Eminem Show, Curtain Call: The Hits, "Lose Yourself", "Love the Way You Lie" and "Not Afraid" have all been certified Diamond or higher by the Recording Industry Association of America (RIAA).
-Eminem has over ten billion views of his music videos on his YouTube Vevo page, and in 2014 Spotify named him the most-streamed music artist of all time.
+With global sales exceeding 220 million records, Eminem is among the best-selling music artists of all time.
+He has earned thirteen number-one albums on the Billboard 200: nine as a solo artist, two with D12, and one with Bad Meets Evil.
+He was the best-selling music artist in the U.S. during the 2000s, according to Nielsen SoundScan, and the best-selling male artist of the 2010s.
+In the United States alone, he has sold 47.4 million albums.
+The Recording Industry Association of America (RIAA) certified his combined album and single sales at 61.5 million.

+Several of his works have been certified Diamond or higher by the RIAA, including The Marshall Mathers LP, The Eminem Show, Curtain Call: The Hits, and the singles "Lose Yourself", "Love the Way You Lie", and "Not Afraid".

-Among Eminem's awards is 15 Grammy Awards, eight American Music Awards and 17 Billboard Music Awards, Billboard named him the "Artist of the Decade (2000–2009)".
-In 2013, he received the Global Icon Award at that year's MTV Europe Music Awards ceremony.
-His success in 8 Mile saw him win the 2002 Academy Award for Best Original Song for his song "Lose Yourself", co-written with Jeff Bass and Luis Resto, making him the first rapper to receive the award.
-He also won the MTV Movie & TV Awards for Best Actor in a Movie and Best Breakthrough Performance and the Critics' Choice Movie Award for Best Song for "Lose Yourself".
+Eminem has won numerous awards, including 15 Grammy Awards, eight American Music Awards, and 17 Billboard Music Awards.
+Billboard also named him the Artist of the Decade (2000–2009).
+In 2013, he received the MTV Europe Music Award for Global Icon.

+For his work in the film 8 Mile, he won the 2002 Academy Award for Best Original Song for "Lose Yourself", becoming the first hip-hop artist to receive the award.
+He also won two MTV Movie & TV Awards—Best Actor in a Movie and Best Breakthrough Performance—and the Critics' Choice Movie Award for Best Song.